 Come winter and anglers become increasingly excited about ice fishing.
 Over the years, it has achieved comparable fan following as fly, trout, or bass fishing.

-Statistically speaking, ice fishing is not more dangerous than being out on the road, which causes more accidents and mishaps.
+Ice fishing is not more dangerous than being out on the road (statistically), which causes more accidents and mishaps.
 It is even less dangerous than many common adventure sports out there, and with a little common sense and precaution, almost all dangers can be averted.

 However, there are still many anglers like you and I who are skeptical of the dangers of ice fishing.
 This article will explore the common ice fishing dangers and how to tackle them smartly.